 Almost all of the hernia repairs at Shouldice are done using only a local anaesthetic, a sedative (sleeping pill) and an analgesic (pain pill), which adds to the safety of our technique.
 This approach reduces surgical complications, improves recovery and ensures that our patients are comfortable during surgery.
 Additional medication may be used when necessary or, in some cases, a general aesthetic may be required.

-Most importantly, every surgeon on the Shouldice team devotes all of their professional time, training and expertise to hernia repairs.
-Every one of our surgeons performs up to 700 hernia operations a year, giving them the experience and skills to expertly manage even the most complex hernia repair.
+Most importantly, while working at Shouldice every surgeon on the Shouldice team focuses their professional time, training and expertise on the successful lifelong repair of external abdominal wall hernias.
+On average, Shouldice surgeons performs up to 700 hernia operations a year, giving them the experience and skills to expertly manage even the most complex hernia repair.
 In total, the Shouldice surgical team has performed well over 360,000 hernia operations to date.
 When it comes to successful hernia repairs, there is simply no substitute for experience.

 Shouldice surgeons do more repairs in two years than most of their counterparts do in a lifetime.